image001

 Southwold Arts Centre and Southwold Library Present: Southwold Community Cinema

-Tickets – ÂĢ5 including refreshments.
-Book by going online at southwoldartscentre.co.uk, calling 01502 722572, or visiting the box office at Southwold Arts Centre, Cumberland Road, Southwold IP18 6JP.
+Tickets – ÂĢ5, including refreshments.
+Book a ticket at southwoldartscentre.co.uk, visit the box office at Southwold Arts Centre, Cumberland Road, Southwold IP18 6JP or tel: 01502 722572.

 Kids, Come and Read to Ash the PAT Dog